-SECTION 1.
-The obligation to represent the employees of the unit requires that the Union officials/stewards have a reasonable access to all the unit members and responsible management officials within the installation.

-SECTION 2.
-The Union will provide the Labor Relations Staff, WJHTC a list of the names of each of its Union officials/stewards during the first week of each calendar year.
-The list will contain the duty organization and duty telephone number of each Union official/steward.
-The Union shall update the list within 5 workdays of any changes.

-SECTION 3.
-Only upon request, Union officials/stewards shall be granted, official time to perform representational duties and responsibilities.
-Union representatives desiring official time for representational functions shall obtain approval from their immediate supervisor prior to leaving the work area and shall report to their immediate supervisor upon their return.
+- SECTION 1.
+The obligation to represent the employees of the unit requires that the Union officials/stewards have a reasonable access to all the unit members and responsible management officials within the installation. - SECTION 2.
+Only upon request, Union officials/stewards must be granted, official time to perform representational duties and responsibilities.
+Union representatives desiring official time for representational functions must obtain approval from their immediate supervisor prior to leaving the work area and must report to their immediate supervisor upon their return.
+Authorized Official Time includes, but is not limited to, the following circumstances: - a.
+Receive and investigate employee/management complaints - b.
+Prepare and present grievances, statutory appeals, and arbitrations - c.
+Prepare and present replies to proposed disciplinary/adverse actions. - d.
+Respond to grievances against union - e.
+Prepare proposals for negotiation conducted under this agreement - f.
+Perform other appropriate representative duties - SECTION 3.
+In the event that operational requirements, as determined by the Employer, preclude the usage of official time, an alternative time must be provided as soon as practicable thereafter. - SECTION 4.
 The Employer agrees to pay all expenses for Union officials/stewards to perform official duties while attending Employer sponsored meetings at locations other than the FAA William J. Hughes Technical Center.
-Expenses will be paid in accordance with government wide travel rules and regulations.
+Expenses will be paid in accordance with government wide travel rules and regulations. - SECTION 5.

-SECTION 4.
 Each Union official/steward will be granted official time to attend labor management related training if such attendance is approved in advance by the Employer.
-If the official time is denied, the Employer will notify the Union, in writing, as to the reason for denial.

-SECTION 5.
-Subject to the approval conditions of Section 3 of this article, Union representatives shall be granted official time to lobby Congressional officials.
-All expenses associated with lobby efforts shall be borne by the Union.
+If the official time is denied, the Employer will notify the Union, in writing, as to the reason for denial. - SECTION 6.
+Subject to the approval conditions of Section 2 and 3 of this Article, Union representatives must be granted official time to lobby Congressional officials.
+All expenses associated with lobby efforts must be borne by the Union. - SECTION 7.
+Normally, official time authorized under this agreement must be spent at the representative's duty location unless otherwise authorized.